 Now, I know we just had some holidays that probably hit your pocketbook pretty hard.
-But doing something special for your family doesn’t have to cost an arm and a leg!
+But doing something special for your family on Valentine’s Day doesn’t have to cost an arm and a leg!
 Many times, the traditions and presents are the most memorable are the simplest.

 Here are 3 great, cost-effective Valentine’s Day ideas to make it special for your family:

 Now, I know that many people don’t like waking up early for breakfast, but you don’t have to do it in the morning.
 There is nothing better than breakfast for dinner when you are least expecting it.
 Throw in some pink sprinkles, dye your pancakes pink, make some pink whipped cream!
 If you’re not into food-dye, you can make whatever your preference is, but the key here is to surprise the family with something they aren’t expecting with something a bit out of the norm.